TownOfBrookline/general_bylaws/ARTICLE 04/ARTICLE 04.08.md

 ```
 The town shall provide each employee with a fact sheet
 about this By-Law and shall post current notices about the
-By-Law in conspicuous locations in town buildings.
-These
+By-Law in conspicuous locations in town buildings and link
+such notices conspicuously on the home web pages of the
+town’s Human Resources and Purchasing Departments as well
+as those of the Human Resources and Administration and
+Finance Offices of the Public Schools of Brookline (PSB).
-fact sheets and posters shall include:
+These fact sheets and posters shall include:

 (a)  notice of the living wage amount;